-- South Bay Galleria, Redondo Beach To be renamed South Bay Social District.
-A 30-acre site including 300 residential units (with a 20% set aside for low-income households) to be built as part of a complete remodel of the mall site. - Vista del Lago Apartments: As with the Idyllwillow Apartments site, the This single parcel 33-acre site already has 604 apartment units on the site and was developed far below its current zoning level.
+- Macy's Site: As explained in the Sites Inventory section (Appendix C), the City has had encouraging discussions with the owners of the parcels comprising this 11.3-acre site, which comprises one parcel of 10.06 acres and a 1.27-acre piece of an adjacent parcel currently occupied by a parking lot.
+Conversion of similarly sized declining mall properties have occurred in nearby cities.
+Examples include: - Village at Laguna Hills Mall A 68-acre site comprising retail, hotel, and office redevelopment, plus 1,500 units (residential/mixed-use zoning) occupying approximately 30 acres of the site. - South Bay Galleria, Redondo Beach To be renamed South Bay Social District.
+A 30-acre site including 300 residential units (with a 20% set aside for low-income households) to be built as part of a complete remodel of the mall site. - Vista del Lago Apartments: , This single parcel 33-acre site already has 604 apartment units on the site and was developed far below its current zoning level.
 The owner has had positive discussions with the City regarding increasing the density on a 17-acre portion of the parcel as envisioned in the Housing Element and is extremely motivated to redevelop and increase density.